Smartesting/vmsp/README.md

-# VMSP
+# VMSP (Vertical Mining of Sequential Patterns)

 This library offers an efficient TypeScript implementation of the VMSP (Vertical Mining of Sequential Patterns) algorithm.
 VMSP is an algorithm that mines frequent maximal sequential patterns in a database of sequences, proposed by Fournier-Viger et al.(2013).
+However, this implementation has drifted a bit from the original algorithm, as it is also able to mine closed patterns as well.
+Hence, VMSP here stands for vertical mining of sequential patterns.

 ___